wboateng72/KLEBINFO_TOOL/docker/README.txt

-This docker was created by William Boateng for the purpose of Klebsiella pneumoniae analysis (2025)
+This docker was created by William Boateng for the purpose of Klebsiella analysis (2025)

 The pipeline contains the tools: